microsoft/dstoolkit-mlops-v2/docs/CONTRIBUTING.md

    - Give Azure Devops access to your Github Account
    - Search for the _microsoft/dstoolkit-mlops-base_ in "all repositories" (it may take a while to ADO to find it if you have just set the connection)
    - Select _Existing Azure Pipelines YAML file_, select your branch and the pipeline you want to run ![github-branch-selection](./docs/media/github-pipeline-selection.png)

-You should now be able to run azure devops pipeline in your own subscription.
-Once your satisfied with your changes, you may create a [new pull request](https://github.com/microsoft/dstoolkit-mlops-base/pulls).
-In your comments, please add a reference to the related issue by simply typing "#" and then selecting the issue.
+## How to get started using github workflows

+To develop in your own environment, you will need an Azure Devops project.

+1. Fork this repo to your own repository.

+2. Define your secrets and variables and setup the infrastructure following this [guide](https://github.com/microsoft/dstoolkit-mlops-v2/blob/main/docs/how-to/GettingStarted.md)

+3. Create a new branch: feature/_your-custom-name_ (or fix instead of feature)

+4. To run your github workflows in your environment:
+   - Submit an empty pull request to the development branch in any of the directories specified in "paths" in *_pr_pipeline.yml
+   - If running infra pipelines, manually execute by selecting the pipeline, and clicking "Run Workflow".

 ## Contributor License Agreement